XMCQCX/RadifyClass-RadifySkinEditor/README.md

 **Note:**

 Options apply only to the current menu and are not inherited by submenus, except for `skin`.
-To pass other options to submenus, use the `SubmenuOptions` key on individual menu items.
+To set options for submenus, use the `SubmenuOptions` property.

-Each menu's options are merged in the following order:
+Menu options are merged in the following order:
-- User-defined options passed to the `CreateMenu` method.
+- User-defined options passed to the `CreateMenu` method or the `SubmenuOptions` property.
 - Skin-defined options.
 - Global default options.